 The Osprey Packs Poco Plus and Poco Premium have even more fun features and adjustablility.
 What I really like about the Osprey Packs Poco Premium is the included detachable daypack, padded (but lightweight) changing pad, and built-in sunshade.
 Plus it has more pockets and storage for extra gear.
 You may not need all the extras in the Premium but why not go all out.
 You can add your own Osprey Daylite daypack to the Poco and Poco Plus models using the built-in add-on loops however.

-The Osprey Packs Poco was released spring of 2012; you can get yours at Amazon and grab a decent discount.
+The Osprey Packs Poco was released spring of 2012; you can get yours at eBay and grab a decent discount.

 Find Current Styles of the Osprey Packs Poco for Sale Below